Charlotte Mason Dictation

 A grammar reference will also be a useful resource.

 The beauty of dictation is that you are not limited to fixed texts for dictation.
 The key to making it worthwhile is to use living books, books that are worth reading and writing.

 You can use many sources including; scripture, poetry, classics and non fiction.

-Downunder Dictation is a collection of classic Australian poetry and prose that will help you increase your Australian literature content in one easy package.
+Downunder Passages is a collection of classic Australian poetry and prose that will help you increase your Australian literature content in one easy package.